7even/vkontakte_api/README_en.md

 vk.scope # => [:friends, :groups]
 ```

-It works on the basis of `getUserSettings` method with the result obtained after the first call.
+It uses the `getUserSettings` API method with the result cached after the first call.

-To create a `VK` synonim for `VkontakteApi` module, it is enough to call `VkontakteApi.register_alias` method:
+To create a `VK` alias for `VkontakteApi` module just call `VkontakteApi.register_alias`:

 ``` ruby
 VkontakteApi.register_alias
 VK::Client.new # => #<VkontakteApi::Client:0x007fa578d6d948>
 ```

-One can also remove this alias when needed `VkontakteApi.unregister_alias`:
+This alias can be removed with `VkontakteApi.unregister_alias`:

 ``` ruby
 VK.unregister_alias